vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why do I get `HTTP 401 Unauthorized`?

-`HTTP 401 Unauthorized` occurs when there is a mismatch between the subscription keys and the merchant sale unit.

 If you get a `HTTP 401 Unauthorized` response, the reason for the error is in the response body, such as: